kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 ## Summary ##

 In this part we learned about k8s, k3s and k3d.
-We learned about resources that are used in Kubernetes to run software as well as manage storage for some use cases, for example, caching and sharing data between Pods.
+We learned about resources that are used in Kubernetes to run any software as well as resources to manage storage for some use cases, for example, caching and sharing data between Pods.

 By now we know what the following are and how to use them:
  - Pods